Eat

 Fat Duck, Bray - Three Michelin Stars

-Enjoying the extremely rare privilege of being home to two three-Michelin-star restaurants, Bray in Buckinghamshire (around 9 miles from Marlow) should be at the top of everyone’s culinary agenda.
+Enjoying the extremely rare privilege of being home to two 3 Michelin Star restaurants, Bray in Buckinghamshire (around 9 miles from Marlow) should be at the top of everyone’s culinary agenda.
 Here, the multiple-award-winning Fat Duck by Heston Blumenthal offers not just an exploration of taste but an exploration of memories and emotions too.
 Serving masterful dishes with original flair, you can expect a journey punctuated with discovery and elevated by curiosity.
 As Heston puts it, “a feast for the senses”.
 Book tickets and look forward to this unique experience.

 The Waterside Inn, Bray - Three Michelin Stars